 My favorite backpacks have what’s called a u-zip.
 This means that you can open them completely on at least two sides, making access easier.
 I’m not a big fan of top access only backpacks, as I find it hard to find things that have moved to the bottom.

 For women, the best business laptop pack is one that fits their body, and (hopefully!) also fits all their gear as well.
 Most (not all) women have shorter bodies and narrower shoulders than men, making a slightly smaller and compact backpack a great choice.
-We’ve used a Dell backpack for years now, and while it holds a ton, as a woman who’s 5’5″, I find that it’s uncomfortably big and bulky to carry around.
+We’ve used a Dell backpack for years now, and while it holds a ton, as a woman who’s 5’5″, I find that it’s uncomfortably big and bulky to carry around when it’s packed.

 It fits me well, and easily holds my monster of a nearly 16″ Lenovo Ideapad laptop in the back compartment.